 A lost package is one that does not show as delivered by the carrier.

-- Wait it out a few days beyond the day of expected delivery.
+- Wait.
+Wait it out a few days beyond the day of expected delivery.
 Packages can get delayed a day or so, or incorrectly scanned or sorted.
 It is not uncommon for a package to show up after the expected delivery date.

 Tip: The purpose of insurance on packages is to protect the seller from being out money if the carrier loses or damages a package.
 Consider purchasing insurance on expensive or fragile products.

 What if the buyer claims that the package was not delivered and the tracking says delivered?
 I have good news for you sellers: If the tracking says that the package was delivered and the buyer states that it was not received, you are no longer liable.
 You should inform the buyer to reach out to the carrier for assistance.
 Additionally, if the buyer leaves negative feedback because of non-delivery, most marketplaces will remove the feedback.
-Have you ever had a lost package?
-Let me know in the comments.